-They’d all been here before.
-But this time the stakes felt even higher.
-Schweitzer Engineering Laboratories (SEL) was about to put its first SEL-T401L ultra-high-speed line relay into service for PNM.
-The relationship between PNM and SEL wasn’t anything new—in 2018, SEL had installed its first SEL-T400L Time-Domain Line Protection relay to be used for tripping line breakers at PNM’s Cabezon substation—but still, excitement was running high.
-Not only because this SEL-T401L installation on PNM’s 345 kV Taiban Mesa to Guadalupe (TG) line was about to become a first for the continued collaboration between SEL and PNM, but because this commissioning was about to open a world of possibility for the future of New Mexico’s power grid.
+Schweitzer Engineering Laboratories (SEL) and New Mexico’s PNM have a long history of collaboration.
+In 2018, PNM installed the first SEL-T400L Time-Domain Line Protection relay to be used for tripping line breakers at PNM’s Cabezon substation.
+This made the event of putting the SEL-T401L ultra-high-speed line relay into service on PNM’s 345 kV Taiban Mesa to Guadalupe (TG) line all the more exciting: the commissioning was about to open a world of possibility for the future of New Mexico’s power grid.

 “Historically, we haven’t had a lot of standardization among our transmission line protection schemes,” said Alwyn VanderWalt, the division head of innovation and modernization for PNM.
 “Each new scheme was different, so our engineers would come up with a tweak to it every time an upgrade needed to be made.”